-Merchandise, Petters Capital was prohibited from financing the purchase of Merchandise from other at high rates of interest ("First Investors") to purchase Merchandise which was then flipped to a particular Retailer, thereby generating a receivable.
+57. At some point in or about 1999, the deal "changed."
+Initially, GECC funded the purchase at high rates of interest ("First Investors") to purchase Merchandise which was then flipped to a particular Retailer, thereby generating a receivable.
 GECC would then advance funds to pay the First

-59. Now, GECC understood that Petters Capital would borrow monies from private investors
+58. Now, GECC understood that Petters Capital would borrow monies from private investors